hritikbharucha/Custom_Porechop_ABI/README.md

     --- repeat for each adapter pair---
 ```

-If your adapters does not contains the start or end sequence,
+If your adapters do not contain the start or end sequence,
-just put an empty line
+just put an empty line.

-Each adapters will be named using the adapter name as a prefix, like:
+Each adapter will be named using the adapter name as a prefix, like:

 ```
 "adapter_name_Top"